 One of AI’s greatest weaknesses is its reliance on historical data.
 It cannot predict regulatory updates, interpret new trade agreements, or account for customs authorities shifting their classification methodologies.

-If an AI tool classifies your product under a revised or eliminated HS code, you could face penalties, supply chain disruptions, or worse – a very unpleasant conversation with U.S. Customs and Border Protection (CBP).
+If an AI tool classifies your product under a revised or eliminated HTS code, you could face penalties, supply chain disruptions, or worse: a very unpleasant conversation with CBP.
 And no one wants that.

 The Cost of Misclassification Far Outweighs the Speed AI Provides